Mission & Purpose

 Meaningful Family Support

 The fundamental nature of our program is to help people during their time of need and to bring simplicity to a difficult time of life.
 We want to be a source of comfort and bring personalized care into the important choice of body donation.
-We hope our additional services [Keepsake Urns, Care Package, Donation to Charity, Flower Love Project] provide a more supportive grieving process.
+We hope our meaningful services (Custom Adorned Cremation Box, Keepsake Urns, Care Package, Donation to Charity) provide a more supportive grieving process.

 Meet the Family